emacs-mirror/emacs/mps/manual/source/topic/location.rst

 .. note::

-    Each function has a function call overhead as well, but this could in theory be avoided by providing macro implementations.
-If you have an application that you think needs this, please :ref:`contact us <contact>`.
+    In each case there is function call overhead as well, but this could in theory be avoided by providing macro implementations.
+If you have an application that needs this, please :ref:`contact us
+    <contact>`.

 Thread safety